Skip to main content

 When topic pattern matching is disabled by setting RegexTopicSupport to false without setting TopicMatchingPolicy, TOPIC_MATCH behaves like an exact string comparison.

-Under the solace, tibco, and mqtt policies, PCRE-only constructs such as ^, $, and .* are not valid topic patterns.
+Under the solace, tibco, mqtt, rabbitmq, and nats policies, PCRE-only constructs such as ^, $, and .* are not valid topic patterns.

 Examples